wandergeek/terraform-provider-elasticstack/generated/slo/docs/CreateSloRequest.md

 ### NewCreateSloRequest

-`func NewCreateSloRequest(name string, description string, indicator SloResponseIndicator, timeWindow SloResponseTimeWindow, budgetingMethod BudgetingMethod, objective Objective, ) *CreateSloRequest`
+`func NewCreateSloRequest(name string, description string, indicator CreateSloRequestIndicator, timeWindow TimeWindow, budgetingMethod BudgetingMethod, objective Objective, ) *CreateSloRequest`

 NewCreateSloRequest instantiates a new CreateSloRequest object This constructor will assign default values to properties that have it defined,